Pauline Rook, Photographs of Somerset Life. Specialising in portraiture, Pauline is well known for her rural documentary work.

 I always like it when people bring their own ideas/subjects to the workshop.
 It is amazing how diverse people’s interests are and it always makes for some lively conversations during the day.

-If you have any questions about the workshop then please send a message via my contact form or ask for more details at the Guild shop in Wells.
+If you have any questions about the workshop then please send a message via my contact form.

 The next workshop after this one will be in Spring 2019 and will run over a number of weeks.
 More information on this later.

 Somerset Art Weeks 2017 festival has finished.
 It was the first time I’ve taken part and was an interesting experience.
-I spent most of my time at the Somerset Guild of Craftsmen’s gallery where my work was part of the “Paper Prospects” exhibition, so I’m afraid I didn’t get out to see any other venues.
+I’m afraid I didn’t get out to see any other venues.

 Kilve Beach (Detail)